How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 }

-You can place this function in a helper file like app/helpers.php and load it via composer.json autoload section.
+Place this function in a helper file (e.g., app/helpers.php) and autoload it via composer.json.

 5. Generate QR Code With Logo

-Below is an example controller method to generate a QR code, merge a logo, and store information in the database.
+Here's an example controller method that generates a QR code, adds a logo, and stores the metadata in the database:

 use SimpleSoftwareIO\QrCode\Facades\QrCode;